RoyxHub/MacroPack/README.md

 ## Unit Using

-### to get all these unit : Go to "Extra function" -> Click on "Redeem All Codes"
+### to get all of these units : Go to "Extra function" -> Click on "Redeem All Codes"
 * All Seeing ⭐4
 * Winged Uru ⭐3
 * Koku ⭐3